sf-wdi-22-23/modules-23/w02-working-with-objects/d4-drills/README.md

 console.log(greatest(50, 50));
 ```

+Let's make a reusable function that will make it a little faster to do these simple tests.

-1. Write an `assertEqual` function that takes in a test expression, an expected output, and a message.
+Write an `assertEqual` function that takes in a test expression, an expected output, and a message.
 If the output of the test expression is equal to the expected output, the `assertEqual` function should log the word "Pass", log the message, and return `true`.
 If the output of the test expression is not the expected output, the function should log the word "Fail", log the message, and return `false`.

  	Your task is to **define** the `assertEqual` function.
 Here's how we would **use** the `assertEqual` function: